-Our Spring 2021 Mountain Lines, magazine of the McDowell Sonoran Conservancy, is available now.
-Check out our web edition to learn about Thriving in a Water-Scarce World, Exploring the Diablos, Speaking Up for Snakes, and so much more.
+Our Summer 2021 Mountain Lines, magazine of the McDowell Sonoran Conservancy, is available now.
+Check out our web edition to learn about Water and the Human History of the McDowells, Being Fire Wise, Empowering Future Change Makers, and so much more.

 Enjoy the latest issue of Mountain Lines with this free downloadable pdf.

 By Marianne Moore, Ph.D., Arizona State University assistant professor Originally published in the Fall 2017 Edition of Mountain Lines Around Valentine’s Day 2007, a phone call from the New York State Department of Environmental Conservation to my Ph.D. advisor at Boston University, Dr. Tom Kunz, alerted us to unusual bat mortality occurring in New York